The Overlooked Problem of Drug-Receptor Desensitization

 Bio Balance (http://www.bio-balance.com/)

-tolerance or fade, occurs with a large number of very commonly used drugs such
+down-regulation, tolerance or fade, occurs with a large number of very commonly

-as dobutamine for heart failure, isoproterenol for shock or asthma, L-dopa for
+used drugs such as dobutamine for heart failure, isoproterenol for shock or

-remedied by taking larger dosages.
-With more and more drug, efficacy diminishes
+desensitization cannot be remedied by taking larger dosages.
+With more and more